Welcome to Losch's Riverview Farm Boer Goats!

 Meet AABG Red Zone!!!

 This buck is a beautiful mass of muscle on a good heavy frame!
 He is just 8 months old in this photo.
 Our wether program is about to explode with power.
-We used Red Zone to breed 15 does & are super excited to see what we get from him in December of 2014!!!
+We have Red Zone kids on the ground & they are super!
+Look for 2 of his doelings in the Wild and Wonderful Boer Goat Sale on May 30th.

 We are excited to be consignors in the Wild & Wonderful Boer Goat Sale in West Virginia in 2015!!!
 The sale will be on May 30th 2015.
-We will post details as they become available.
-For now..........save the date & plan to join us!
+You can visit www.boergoats.com & click on the Wild and Wonderful Boer Goat Sale icon to view the catalog.
+Top quality goats from great consignors..........and oh the colors!

 A few candid photos of our colored Boer Does are shown below.
 Our brood does have earned their place here by being maintained on a forage diet & producing top notch kids that excel in my customer's breeding programs, as well as compete in the show ring!
 They are pasture hardy gals that have excellent maternal qualities.